manuel-serrano/hiphop/doc/api.md

 ## Signal accessors

-Signal accessors allows to get the state or the value of a signal in an Hiphop.js expression.
+Signal accessors allows to get the state or the value of a signal inside a Hiphop.js expression.
 Using theses accessors ensure that the Hiphop.js runtime will correctly schedule the access to the signal (e.g. read the value only when all emission instruction has been executed).